memgraph/docs/docs/reference-guide/websocket-connection.md

 ## Authentication

-If the authentication used, Memgraph won't send the message to a certain connection until it's authenticated.
+If the authentication is used, Memgraph won't send the message to a certain connection until it's authenticated.

 To authenticate, a JSON with the credentials in the following format is required: